DanielFLopez1620/learning_ros2/ma01_docker_and_ros/docker_guide.md

 We are in a repository to learn about robotics... so why do not give it a try with Docker...?
 It can be useful when you need to work with a different distro or you may need an isolated set up that is easily replicable for your robotic project... no matter the option, you can try to create your own Dockerfile for robotics.

-For this, we will create a custom container for ROS 2 Humble, that can work with a brief ROS2 Comms example.
+For this, we will create a custom container for ROS 2 Humble, that can work with a brief ROS2 Comms example, in this case a simple floating numbers publisher:

 ~~~Dockerfile